BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

       - at least if you've put some sort of alignment tape/jig on the bed
     -  otherwise cancel the Preview and go back to the canvas.

+---
   - Repeat the above setups (setup materials and run the job) for the paper and metal project.
     - order does not matter, just make sure you have the correct job for the selected material!

+---
 # Where to go from here

-Ona area that we have not explored in this introductory material is using engraving into metals.
+One area that we have not explored in this introductory material is using engraving into metals.
 While the results are promising, they take awhile - a small piece of metal can easily require 20 minutes.
 This is due to the slow speeds required, as well as the fine level of detail (lines/cm or DPI).